Chart Color Schemes

 Mackay has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Mackay's population is around 4,168 as of August 2025.
-This reflects an increase of 142 people from the 2021 Census figure of 4,026.
-The change is inferred from the ABS estimated resident population of 4,159 in June 2024 and an additional 12 validated new addresses since the Census date.
-This results in a population density ratio of 1,049 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Overseas migration contributed approximately 78.2% of overall population gains during recent periods.
+Mackay's population is approximately 4,174 as of November 2025.
+This figure represents an increase of 148 people since the 2021 Census, which reported a population of 4,026.
+The growth is inferred from ABS data showing an estimated resident population of 4,159 in June 2024 and 15 validated new addresses added post-Census.
+Mackay's population density is around 1,051 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+The city's population growth rate of 3.7% since the Census places it within 2.9 percentage points of its SA3 area (6.6%).
+Overseas migration contributed approximately 78.2% of Mackay's overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-It should be noted that these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Looking ahead, demographic trends project an above median population growth for national regional areas.
-Mackay is expected to grow by 531 persons to 2041, recording a gain of 12.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Demographic trends project above median population growth for national regional areas like Mackay.
+Based on the latest numbers, the area is expected to grow by 531 persons by 2041, representing a total gain of 12.4% over the 17-year period.

 Frequently Asked Questions - Population